komodor8/start-django-project/README.md

 django-admin startproject ***mysite***
 ```

-3. Install the depedencies to the activated environment
+3. Install the depedencies to the activated environment and migrate
 ```
 pip install Django
 pip install django-debug-toolbar